 The S&P Index Crediting does NOT include Dividends

-In order for the insurance company to give you a floor of 0% and to also give you some of the upside of the S&P 500 index, they have to buy options.
+In order for the life insurance company to give you a floor of 0% for downside protection, and to also give you some of the upside of the S&P 500 index, the insurer has to buy options.
 These options are not the same thing as buying the underlying stock that these options represent.
 As a result, the company does not get the dividends that a stock owner would rightfully get.

 Therefore, when you look at the S&P 500 index you must be aware that the index was created to include the dividends associated with the representative stocks.
 In other words, you will earn less than the index because you’re not getting the dividends.

 In some years this can be a 1% difference in the index, and in other years it may be as high as a 4% difference.
 But it’s helpful to know that you will never get the same rate of return that the index itself returns.
 To be fair, almost all asset managers fail to earn the same rate of return as the index, but that’s another point entirely.

 There is a Crediting Cap

 As mentioned earlier there is tremendous upside to an IUL because they are buying options on a given index.
 However, they do cap the credit amount to limit upside potential so that in years where there is an index return of 22%, you will only be credited the max, or cap rate, associated with your policy.
 The cap rates are typically between 11-14% (although there are uncapped accounts available with certain insurers).